TRHarsha/DevOps/4_Basic_of_LINUX.md

 Linux exhibits high portability, enabling it to run on various hardware architectures and platforms with minimal modifications.

 ### g.
 Multi-User Support
-Linux allows multiple users to access and use the system simultaneously, with each user having their own personalized environment and access permissions.
+Linux allows multiple users to access and use the system simultaneously, with each user having their own personalized environment and access permissio

-## 4.2 Basic Linux Commands
+## 4.2 Basic Commands of LINUX

 | Command                 | Description                              |
 | ----------------------- | ---------------------------------------- |